Death of John O'Keefe: Incident

 On the evening of January 28, 2022, Read met O'Keefe for drinks at C.F.
-McCarthy's, a local bar in Canton, at approximately 9:00 pm.
-They moved to an establishment across the street, the Waterfall Bar & Grille, shortly before 11:00 pm.
+McCarthy's, a bar in Canton, around 9 pm.
+They moved to an establishment across the street, the Waterfall Bar & Grille, shortly before 11 pm.
 There, the couple met up with a group of acquaintances, including fellow BPD officer Brian Albert and his wife Nicole.
 As the bar was closing, the group was invited to the Albert household at 34 Fairview Road, where their son was celebrating his 23rd birthday with friends and family.
 Security footage shows Read and O'Keefe leaving the establishment together at 12:11 am.
-Other individuals invited to the Albert household from the Waterfall that night included Nicole Albert's sister, Jennifer McCabe, and her husband, Matthew McCabe, as well as Brian Higgins, an agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Others invited to the Albert household from the Waterfall that night include Nicole Albert's sister, Jennifer McCabe; her husband, Matthew McCabe; and Brian Higgins, an agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Read drove O'Keefe in her Lexus LX 570 to the Albert household, although she was unfamiliar with the neighborhood.
 Jennifer McCabe called O'Keefe at 12:14 am to give them directions; she and her husband arrived at the house at 12:18 am.
-Read and O'Keefe pulled up in front of the house approximately six minutes later, with O'Keefe's cell phone activity data showing the closure of a navigation app at 12:24:26 am and his cell phone location data showing the cell phone stopping in front of 34 Fairview Road at 12:24:38 am.
+Read and O'Keefe pulled up in front of the house about six minutes later, with O'Keefe's cellphone activity data showing the closure of a navigation app at 12:24:26 am and his location data showing the phone stopping in front of 34 Fairview Road at 12:24:38 am.

-According to Read, the couple remained in the car, as Read felt uncomfortable going inside.
-Between 12:24:59 am and 12:31:56 am, O'Keefe's cell phone activity data recorded no movement.
-At 12:27:33 am, O'Keefe's cell phone received an iMessage from Jennifer reading, "Here!?" which the phone recorded as read at 12:27:48 am.
-At 12:29:44 am, the phone logged a seven-second answered phone call from Jennifer.
-At 12:31:47 am, the cell phone received an iMessage from Jennifer reading, "Pull behind me."
+Between 12:24:59 am and 12:31:56 am, O'Keefe's cellphone activity data recorded no movement.
+Between 12:24:59 am and 12:25:09 am, O'Keefe's phone was unlocked with Face ID, a message from Jennifer McCabe was marked as read, and the phone was locked via the lock button.
+At 12:27:33 am, O'Keefe's cellphone received an iMessage from Jennifer reading, "Here!?", which the phone recorded as read at 12:27:48 am after being unlocked with Face ID.
+At 12:29:44 am, the phone logged a seven-second answered phone call from Jennifer; one second after hanging up the call, the phone was unlocked with Face ID, and one second after that, the phone was locked via the lock button at 12:29:53 am.
+At 12:31:47 am, the phone received an iMessage from Jennifer reading, "Pull behind me."
 According to Read, O'Keefe told her he would quickly check inside the house to ensure the couple were welcome.
-His cell phone data recorded movement activity it interpreted as thirty-six steps beginning at 12:31:56 am.
-During this activity, the phone recorded that Jennifer's "Pull behind me" text was read at 12:32:06 am and that O'Keefe's cell phone recorded its final lock at 12:32:09 am.
-The movement activity the phone interpreted as thirty-six steps concluded at 12:32:16 am.
-No further movement was recorded until after 6:00 am.
+His cellphone data recorded movement activity it interpreted as 36 steps beginning at 12:31:56 am.
+During this activity, the phone was unlocked with Face ID at 12:32:04 am, recorded that Jennifer's "Pull behind me" text was read at 12:32:06 am, and recorded its final lock at 12:32:09 am.
+The movement activity the phone interpreted as 36 steps concluded at 12:32:16 am.
+No further movement from O'Keefe's phone was recorded until after 6 am.